 Gain control increases the sound until it meets the threshold or ceiling.
 After it passes the threshold, its sound will start digital clipping.
-So, you need to find the best spot where it is loudest without clipping.
+So, you need to find the best spot where it is loud without clipping.

-The ceiling in limiters – sometimes referred to as a threshold – is a maximum that loudness can go.
+The ceiling in limiters – sometimes referred to as a threshold – is the maximum that loudness can go.
 You can set your ceiling settings.
 With it, you control the sound level and it’s easier to avoid clipping.